Open navigation

 Learning conditions refers to the factors or circumstances that exist in students’ classrooms that support or hinder their ability to learn.
 How students experience their classrooms’ learning conditions significantly impacts student achievement.

-What learning conditions are measured in Ascend?
+A. What learning conditions are measured in Ascend?

 Ascend helps educators understand the extent to which students experience critical learning conditions: